wodkashorty/HarvestCraft-Translations/README.md

-Translations for HarvestCraft 1.6.4a
+Translations for HarvestCraft 1.7.10a
 =========================

-The inofficial HarvestCraft Translation Repository
+Welcome to the inofficial HarvestCraft Translation Repository

-To use the .lang files simply open the HarvestCraft.zip file, go to the assets directory, create a new directory "lang" and insert the .lang files there.
+To use your .lang files simply open the HarvestCraft.zip file, go to the assets/lang directory and insert the .lang files there.

 Feel free to add your own translations here.